Tomer2006/infinitespecies/README.md

-# 🌿 biozoom
+# 🌿 infinitespecies

-Welcome to **BioZoom**! 🧬 An interactive circle-packing visualization for exploring biological taxonomy data, powered by D3.js.
+Welcome to **infinitespecies**! 🧬 An interactive circle-packing visualization for exploring biological taxonomy data, powered by D3.js.
 Navigate from high-level domains down to individual species with smooth zooming, search capabilities, and integrated web resources. 🎯

 ## 📋 Table of Contents